rajivpant/ragbot/README.md

 🤖 [rbot](https://github.com/rajivpant/rbot): Rajiv's open source AI augmented brain assistant chatbot currently utilizing OpenAI's GPT and Anthropic's Claude models to offer engaging conversations with a personalized touch and advanced context understanding.

-🚀 rbot processes user prompts and custom conversation decorators, enabling more context-aware responses than out-of-the-box ChatGPT Plus with GPT-4.
+🚀 rbot processes user prompts and custom prompt context decorators, enabling more context-aware responses than out-of-the-box ChatGPT Plus with GPT-4.

-Custom decorators are a simpler way to achieve outcomes similar to those of Parameter-Efficient Fine-Tuning (PEFT) methods.
+Prompt context decorator decorators are a simpler way to achieve outcomes similar to those of Parameter-Efficient Fine-Tuning (PEFT) methods.

-🧠 Custom conversation decorators help the chatbot better understand the context, resulting in more accurate and relevant responses, surpassing the capabilities of out of the box GPT-4 implementations.
+🧠 Prompt context decorators help the AI assistant better understand the context, resulting in more accurate and relevant responses, surpassing the capabilities of out of the box GPT-4 implementations.

 A web app for rbot is currently under development.
 Stay tuned for updates on this project!